tastycrayon/whisker/readme.md

 ## Description

 The Whisker Chat App is a Websocket based messaging application built using Golang and SvelteKit.
 It allows users to connect and exchange messages in real-time, leveraging the power of PocketBase as the backend.
-The app offers a simple and intuitive interface, supporting both individual and group chats for smooth and seamless communication.
+The app offers a simple and intuitive interface, supporting group chats for smooth and seamless communication.

 ## Features